Home / Military History / Battle of Alesia Explained:...

 The food reserves in Alesia were rapidly dwindling.
 There was not enough grain to feed the civilians as well as the 80,000-strong garrison.
 So Vercingetorix made a cold, calculated decision to send out all of the civilians to the Roman camp.
 The civilians were all from the Mandubii tribe and were chased away from their home to face the elements.

 Vercingetorix hoped Caesar would either accept the refugees as slaves or let them pass outside.
 However, Caesar did not allow them through and sent them back again.
-Both the Gauls and the Romans took them in, and they were stuck in no man's land.
-With nowhere to go and no food to eat, the civilians died of starvation and exposure in full view of both the armies.
+Both the Gauls and the Romans did not take them in, and they were stuck in no man's land.
+Caesar records in The Gallic War that neither side admitted the civilians, leaving them trapped between the opposing armies where many died from starvation and exposure.
+Modern historians, including Barry Strauss, regard this episode as one of the bleakest humanitarian tragedies of ancient warfare.

 Gallic Relief Army at Alesia: A Siege Within a Siege

 When the Gallic relief army finally arrived, Caesar's preparations were put to the ultimate test.
 It was now time for the Romans to be the besieged as the huge Gallic army surrounded them.
 The Romans had about 50,000 soldiers and 10,000 auxiliary units.
-The Gallic relief army numbered 250,000 soldiers.
+Ancient sources claim the relief army may have numbered over 250,000 warriors.
+However, many modern historians, including Adrian Goldsworthy and Peter Connolly, consider these figures exaggerated and estimate substantially lower numbers, though the Gauls almost certainly outnumbered Caesar's forces.
 There were also 80,000 soldiers stuck inside Alesia.
 This makes it a total of 330,000 Gallic soldiers facing off against 60,000 Romans.

 The odds were certainly not in favour of the Romans, and yet the Roman fortifications held.
 The combination of engineering, discipline, and tactical flexibility gave Caesar and his forces the advantage that they needed.
 They were not just fighting a normal battle; they had built a killing fortress with fortifications and traps.
 The Gallic relief army attacked the outer fortifications while the besieged Gauls in Alesia attacked the inner fortifications at the same time.